Federated Concept-Based Models: Interpretable models with distributed supervision: Related works

 \section{Related works}

+We build on the literature on concept-based models (CMs), which leverage human-interpretable variables for prediction and interpretation.
+In our experiments, we consider representative architectures from this line of work, including CBM~\cite{koh2020}, CEM~\cite{espinosa2022}, CGM~\cite{dominici2024}, and C$^2$BM~\cite{de2025}.
+Several other CM variants have also been proposed, e.g.,~\cite{poeta2023,desantis2025,barbiero2023}.
+Our framework is not tied to the architectures evaluated here and could be extended to accommodate other CM variants.

-Several extensions of CMs relax the need for fully observed concept supervision by handling missing or noisy concept labels and by combining supervised with unsupervised concept representations \cite{oikarinen2023, sawadCBMUnsup2022, penalozaConceptNoise2025, hu2025semi, liu2025hybrid}.
-However, these methods typically rely on pre-trained models to generate concept annotations, which must be tailored to the specific data domain to achieve accurate predictions.
-In contrast, our approach enables the use of ground-truth concept annotations, even when such annotations are distributed across multiple entities.
+A related line of work addresses the challenge of obtaining concept annotations.
+Specifically, several CM extensions address the challenge of obtaining concept annotations by relaxing the need for fully observed concept supervision, e.g., by handling missing or noisy labels and combining supervised with unsupervised concept representations \cite{oikarinen2023, sawadCBMUnsup2022, penalozaConceptNoise2025, hu2025semi, liu2025hybrid}.
+However, they typically rely on domain-specific pre-trained models to infer concepts.
+In contrast, our approach leverages ground-truth concept annotations, even when distributed across multiple entities.